weecology/data-sharing-paper/data_sharing_ms.md

 of the repository, data sharers should ensure their dataset has an associated digital object identifier (DOI).
 DOIs are permanent unique identifiers that are independent of physical location and site ownership.

 Table ?.
 Popular repositories into which individuals can deposit datasets.
-These are not repositories exclusively used by members of institutions or repositories that only accept data from institutions or museums (e.g. Vertnet, Manis, Herpnet).
+These are not repositories exclusively used by members of institutions or repositories that only accept data from institutions or museums (e.g. Vertnet).
 <table>
 <table border="1">
     <tr>